redpulp/redpulp/README.md

 ## Fun
 Ok, now what I really like doing.
 I have the most fun making stuff that is procedural, portable, and accessible.
 I love having maximum control with my projects, so I try to build them from scratch, hence their simplicity (I'm only human).
 If I only had the time and skills I'd make my own version of everything, I might just do that when I retire, if the world hasn't collapsed yet.
-Here's some tools I'm learning to work with, or thata I want to try in the future:
+Here's some tools I'm learning to work with, or that I want to try in the future:

 ![Godot](https://img.shields.io/badge/Godot-478CBF?style=for-the-badge&logo=GodotEngine&logoColor=white)
 ![Unreal Engine](https://img.shields.io/badge/-Unreal%20Engine-313131?style=for-the-badge&logo=unreal-engine&logoColor=white)